 LITTLE GIANTS (1994) PG: A young girl who doesn’t make the town’s top pee wee football team forms her own team made up of outcasts.
 The bad news bears of pee wee football.
 A sweet movie for both boys and girls about believing in yourself.

-THE BIG GREEN (1995) PG: A group of misfit kids in a small town in Texas are coached soccer by a teacher from England.
+THE BIG GREEN (1995) PG: A group of misfit kids in a small town in Texas is coached soccer by a teacher from England.

-SECRETARIAT (2010) PG: Long before their was American Pharaoh, their was Secretariat, still arguably the best race horse ever.
+SECRETARIAT (2010) PG: The story of Secretariat, still arguably the best racehorse ever.
 Based on the true story of the 1973 triple crown winner and the family who owned him.

-WE ARE MARSHALL (2006) PG: Warner Brothers movie starring Matthew McConaughey as the football coach tasked with rebuilding a team tragically decimated after it’s players are killed in a plane crash.
-Based on the true life events.
+WE ARE MARSHALL (2006) PG: Warner Brothers movie starring Matthew McConaughey as the football coach tasked with rebuilding a team tragically decimated after its players are killed in a plane crash.
+Based on true-life events.

-ANGELS IN THE OUTFIELD (1994) PG: Disney movie staring Danny Glover and Tony Danza star in this a young boys prayers are answered by 2 angels that come out of the sky and not only lead a baseball team to wins, but a life lesson about hope and courage and loyalty.
+ANGELS IN THE OUTFIELD (1994) PG: Disney movie starring Danny Glover and Tony Danza star in this, a young boy’s prayers are answered by 2 angels that come out of the sky and not only lead a baseball team to wins but a life lesson about hope and courage and loyalty.

 COOL RUNNINGS (1993) PG: Fun movie about a group of Jamaican bobsledders who dream of competing in the Winter Olympics, even though they have never seen snow.
 John Candy stars as the former disgraced champion tasked with coaching them.
 Loosely based on a true story.

 HOOP DREAMS (1984) PG-13: basketball documentary was largely financed by PBS.
 It’s the real-life story of two young basketball players trying to make it out of their poor Chicago neighborhood.